 A fixed width of 80 characters, giving me a nostalgic push back to the days of green screen VT100 terminals

 So, finally, I have the app that I had been searching for.
-All it took was several thousand lines of code written during the Covid-19 pandemic lockdown.
+All it took was several thousand lines of code written during the COVID lockdown.

 Building Monocle, a universal personal search engine for life

-Write plain text files, Derek Sivers' solid take on using text files, along with 100+ interesting comments from readers
+Derek Sivers' solid Write plain text files and 100+ interesting comments from readers

 The super-thorough Plaintext Productivity System by Michael Descy